Vehicle registration plates of Massachusetts: 1967 to present

-Current passenger baseplates
+Current passenger base plates

 Currently, both the 1977 green-on-white base and the 1987 "Spirit" base are valid for registration.
 On the 1977 base, only rear plates were issued for most types (except for Reserved, Commercial and Taxi, for which front plates were also issued and must also be displayed today), whereas on the current "Spirit" base, both front and rear plates are issued.
 Registrants with 1977 plates have the option of replacing these with "Spirit" plates at no charge (though a different number will be used); however, most choose to keep their 1977 plates as a point of pride.
 In many cases, the 1977 plates are worn and illegible; legally per M.G.L.
 Chapter 90, a car with an illegible plate (regardless of age or color) must fail the state's annually required vehicle safety inspection.
 This is a safety fail, which under Massachusetts law prohibits operation of the vehicle until the issue is corrected.